index download upload view

 CPU detection is courtesy of libcpuid.

-Portable threading is courtesy of the CXXPTL library, part of the
+Portable threading is courtesy of the CXXPTL library.